Effective January 1, 2020

 Because your therapist believes that the responsibility for your care is on both the client and the therapist, we agree that if you are double-booked for an appointment or if we miss an appointment without notice you will receive a FREE therapy session.

-For the safety and well-being of our clients, our therapists, and our community we are temporarily closing the physical office and offering counseling sessions through TELEHEALTH ONLY, starting Thursday 03/19/2020 and continuing UNTIL FURTHER NOTICE.
+We continue to stay committed to the mental, emotional and physical safety and well-being of all of our clients and the community at large.
+To that end, we will be temporarily closing the physical office and offering counseling sessions through TELEHEALTH ONLY, starting immediately after Thanksgiving and continuing at least through December 13th.
 This is not likely to change the dates or times of your appointments.
-Your therapist will be in touch with you, via text or phone call to confirm whether you want phone or video sessions, or if you'd like to reschedule after we remove the telehealth restriction.